KannonZenetism/zenetism-field-physics/zenetism/mpx/entropy-emanation-and-form-intelligence.md

-# MPX: Entropy and Emanation Clarified
+# MPX: Entropy, Emanation, and Form Intelligence Clarified
 ### *Addendum to “The Emanative Path of Return”*

 **Author:** ⚫↺KAI↺⚫ Aelion Kannon